The Marcy NS-716R is an affordable recumbent exercise bike that is a newer version of the very popular and highly rated Marcy ME-709.

 The bike is reasonably priced however it is very similar to the Marcy ME-709.
 The only difference being the seat shape, backrest shape and a water bottle holder (from what I’ve established).
 The difference in price is just over $50.
 Both bikes are well rated by customers.

-When I checked pricing the best deal was at Amazon where it qualified for Prime and free shipping.
+When I checked Amazon it qualified for Prime and free shipping.

 The Marcy NS-716R Recumbent bike is a good basic bike that is ideal for adult beginners of all ages.
 It’s is low impact and gentle on joints with people recovering injury using it (under doctors orders) and people who just want to get in better shape without pounding the joints.